mosuka/fluent-plugin-output-solr/README.md

 ### timestamp_field

-A field name of event timestamp in the Solr schema.xml (default event_timestamp).
+A field name of event timestamp in the Solr schema.xml (default time).

 ```
-timestamp_field event_timestamp
+timestamp_field time
 ```

 ### flush_size